IMPORT TARIFFS - LATEST NEWS & UPDATES

 Delivered At Terminal (DAT), Delivered At Place (DAP) and Delivered Duty Paid (DDP)

-These Incoterms will require the buyer to handle the customs responsibilities of their own country.
+These Incoterms® will require the buyer to handle the customs responsibilities of their own country.
 The great part about this is that you won’t have to worry about the foreign seller possibly making a mistake during this process.
+It also allows buyer to act as the importer, which gives them greater control over the customs process.

 Cost and Freight (CFR) and Cost, Insurance and Freight (CIF)